QilongZhang/srswiki/HowToAskQuestion-EN.md

 For practical example:

-When submitting bug, or ask questions, explain the following:
+<pre>When submitting bug, or ask questions, explain the following:
 * System: What operating system?
 32 or 64?
 Compiler version number?
 * Encoder: What encoder?
 What version?
 What encoding parameters?
 What is the current address?
 * Server: Using SRS what version?
 What configuration?
 What logs are?
 * Client: what client?
 What version?
 * Problems and steps to reproduce: What is the question?
-What are the steps to reproduce?
+What are the steps to reproduce?</pre>

+This problem will soon be able to get the investigation, developers can follow the steps to reproduce reproduction.